EmilRamsvik/Digital-Garden/content/Books/Book Quotes 2021.md

 - *When Albert Einstein arrived at Princeton, he was not legally qualified to teach high school physics.*
 - *The best predictor of governmental regulation of an industry is the size and position of the professional association for that industry.*
 - *Obama's first spending bill had over 9000 earmarks for special interest groups.*
-- *A lasting and successful marriage is estimated to be worth $100,000 a year.*
+- *A lasting and successful marriage is estimated to be worth USD 100,000 a year.*
 - *In most post-WW2 recessions, Congress did not pass legislation in response to the downturn until after it had ended.*
 - *Okum´s law: GDP of 3% will be unemployment unchanged.*
 - *Fiat currency is just a fancy way of saying paper money.*